pruten/shoebill/README.txt

   will very likely be corrupted - sometimes so severely that A/UX can’t even boot enough to run fsck.
 * Open Shoebill.app and select Preferences menu item
-  * Set the paths for your ROM, kernel, and disk image(s).
+  * Set the paths for your ROM and disk image(s).
   * Do use SCSI ID #0 for your A/UX boot image.
   * Press “Apply and Run”
+* Note: As of 0.0.2, you no longer need to provide your own kernel file

 *** BUILDING ***

 1) cd to shoebill/
-2) make # to build shoebill_core
+2) make
-3) xcodebuild -project gui/Shoebill.xcodeproj # to build the Cocoa GUI
+3) The resulting app will be in gui/build

+*** ETC. ***
+Props to Jared Falter for technical and emotional support!